Randall Emmett: Career

-Lionsgate would pressure EFO to hire Scott Mann to direct and "handle" Emmett during the production of Heist; however, Emmett would do everything in his power as producer to make Mann's life difficult, including last minute script changes and slashing filming time.
-However, when reviews came in for Heist it was noted that Mann and his directing was "battling a preposterous plot and second-tier performances."
-Heist had over-performed its expectations in the box office, and allowed Emmett to continue making low-quality movies.
+Lionsgate would pressure EFO to hire Scott Mann to direct and "handle" Emmett during the production of Heist; however, Emmett would do everything in his power as producer to make Mann's life difficult, including last minute script changes and reducing filming time.
+However, when the reviews came in for Heist, it was noted that Mann and his directing was "battling a preposterous plot and second-tier performances."
+Heist had over-performed its expectations at the box office, and allowed Emmett to continue making low-quality movies.

-Emmett has credits in 110 films, most of them are so bad that Vulture stated they deserve a category of their own.
+Emmett has credits on 110 films, most of them are so bad that Vulture stated they deserve a category of their own.
 That category is the Geezer teaser, films notable for spending the vast majority of their budget for a day or two of work from aged action stars, and then advertising the film as starring said star in foreign markets before the film is even made, cashing in on investor funds to churn out low quality "bleak" films.
-Often times the advertised "star" of a Geezer teaser are only in the film for upwards of 10 minutes being compared to the low quality Cannon Group films.
+Often times, the advertised "star" of a Geezer teaser is only in the film for upwards of ten minutes, being compared to the low quality Cannon Group films.
 Vulture also described Emmett as "Hollywood’s worst filmmaker" for, besides the poor quality of his films, his efforts to cut out union employees at every turn, from script-writers to stunt doubles, while filming wherever the tax-credit is the highest.

-In 2017 Emmett and EFO was sued by Jonathan Baker who co-produced their film Inconceivable alleging that Emmett and Furla paid themselves $650,000 more in producer fees than had been agreed upon and failed to disclose it.
+In 2017, Emmett and EFO was sued by Jonathan Baker, who co-produced their film Inconceivable, alleging that Emmett and Furla paid themselves $650,000 more in producer fees than had been agreed upon and failed to disclose it.

-In 2019 Oasis Ventures sued Emmett and Furla over partnering with MoviePass and later that year Boies/Schiller Film Group sued Emmett for breach of contract for $6 million it had invested into Escape Plan.
+In 2019, Oasis Ventures sued Emmett and Furla over partnering with MoviePass; later that year, Boies/Schiller Film Group sued Emmett for breach of contract for the $6 million it had invested into Escape Plan.

-Emmett earned a non-union producer credit for his role in financing the 2019 The Irishman which he had hoped would increase his standing in Hollywood circles, which it did not.
+Emmett earned a non-union producer credit for his role in financing the 2019 The Irishman, which he had hoped would increase his standing in Hollywood circles.
+It did not.

 On June 29, 2022, the LA Times released an article accusing Emmett of offering women movie roles in exchange for sex.
 The article also claimed that Emmett paid a woman a $200,000 settlement for inappropriate contact, and knocked his ex-fiancée to the ground after she attempted to grab his phone.

-In 2023, Emmett was the subject of the documentary "The Randall Scandal: Love, Loathing, and Vanderpump", exposing allegations against him for racial discrimination and employment abuse at EFO.
+In 2023, Emmett was the subject of the documentary The Randall Scandal: Love, Loathing, and Vanderpump, exposing allegations against him for racial discrimination and employment abuse at EFO.

-Emmett has used Ives, his middle name, as a pseudonym, beginning with the film Cash Out.
+Emmett began using Ives, his middle name, as a pseudonym, beginning with the film Cash Out.